zwave-js/node-zwave-js/docs/api/node.md

 1. The interview of a node is completed for the first time ever.
 2. The driver begins a partial interview of a node that has previously been interviewed completely.

+> [!NOTE]
-**Note:** This event does not imply that the node is currently alive or will respond to requests.
+> This event does not imply that the node is currently awake or will respond to requests.

 ### `"value added"` / `"value updated"` / `"value removed"`